The Choice

 The translation of the quotation above the chapel door resonated so much with me: “We bones that are here await yours.”
 To me, this is asking us to value each day.
 It is also a reminder that no matter how much wealth or power we have, we are all heading in the same direction.

 These were my philosophical musings which suggested a story based on status, wealth, and an inter-generational conflict.
 The 17th Century setting dictated my language use.
-It was also necessary to use a few accurate scene setting details, such as the quills and parchment.
-It is not necessary to use many of these details but enough must be used to ensure that the era is suggested.
+It was also necessary to use a few accurate scene setting details, such as the quills and parchment, but I attempted to use just enough to suggest the era and setting.

 As always with me, my first draft ‘told’ too much to the reader and directed their thoughts too much.
 In subsequent drafts I used the concept of zooming out as if I was filming, to give a wide-lens view of the setting and then zooming in for a close up, to ‘show’ the characters’ range of emotions.